KTH/lms-scripts-rs/README.md

 # LMS Scripts, now in Rust

-Collection of CLI applications and libraries for doing semi-automated tasks with Canvas LMS
+Collection of CLI applications and libraries for doing semi-automated tasks with Canvas LMS.
+Like [lms-scripts](https://github.com/kth/lms-scripts) but in Rust.

+Also a collection of experiments made by a Rust beginner.
+You will probably see some JavaScript-developer bias :)

 ## Run an app

 Every app is in one directory, for example the [`todo_example`](./todo_example) app.
 To run it:

 - Copy [`.env.in`](./.env.in) to `.env` and fill it with the required environmental variables.
-Each application has different environmental variables required.
+Each application might have different environmental variables required.
 - Run one of the packages with `cargo run -p «name of the package»`
 - You can also `cd «name of the package»` and then `cargo run`